 - Rebuild your life if you are thinking to move on from a failed marriage.
 This will help you even prepare for remarriage as well

-Questions to ask while thinking of remarrying after a divorce
+Questions to ask while thinking of divorce and remarriage

 Believe it or not, a divorce makes you more realistic, wise and honest in a relationship.
 You get better clarity on what you want or not in your remarriage.
 So, before dating or committing to remarriage, ask yourself some crucial questions to get a clearer picture and avoid making any hasty decision.